Services & Programs

 Families open their homes to up to two individuals in a semi-independent living situation.
 Families license their home as an Adult Foster Care (AFC) home, and Accord supports individuals and families to create a living situation that fits their needs and preferences.

-Adult Foster Care can be a great housing option for those with serious and persistent mental health that require day and night supervision.
+Adult Foster Care can be a great housing option for those with serious and persistent mental health that requires day and night supervision.
 Additional benefits include medication monitoring and transportation.

-Each of tese small group living facilities offer housing for up to four adults, and every resident has his or her own room.
+Each of these small group living facilities offer housing for up to four adults, and every resident has his or her own room.
 Staff are available to assist residents 24 hours a day.